hyperdxio/hyperdx-aws-serverless/python3/kinesis/parse-json-array.md

 }
 ```

-Logz.io will receive the following 3 different logs:
+HyperDX will receive the following 3 different logs:
 ```json
 {
    "eventID": "shardId-000000000000:495451152434977345683475644582180062593244200961",